-Significant accounting policies adopted in preparation of the financial statements are appropriately described in the financial statements section of the financial statements.
+Significant accounting policies adopted in preparation of the financial statements are appropriately described in the financial statements.
 The Board and senior management are confident that TWK's internal control system is adequate for preparing accurate financial statements in accordance with IFRS and the requirements of the Companies Act.